dmerejkowsky/blog/content/post/0088-ruplacer.md

 Along the way, we build a *FilePatcher* from the source file and the query.
 The FilePatcher goes through every line of the file and  then sends it along with the query to  a *LinePatcher*.

-The LinePatcher runs the code corresponding to the query type and returns a new string, using the [Inflector](https://crates.io/crates/Inflector) to perform case string conversions if required.
+The LinePatcher runs the code corresponding to the query type and returns a new string, using the [Inflector](https://crates.io/crates/Inflector) crate to perform case string conversions if required.

 Finally, if the string has changed, the FilePatcher builds a *Replacement* struct and pretty-prints it to the user.
-While doing so, it also keeps a recod of the modified contents of the file.
+While doing so, it also keeps a record of the modified contents of the file.
 Finally, if not in dry-run mode, it overwrites the file with the new contents.

 And that's pretty much it :)